 We think that by combining the best of both worlds, you can increase your productivity and decrease the headaches that come with managing multiple communication tools.
 In fact, by harnessing the features of both email and instant messaging, you can enjoy professional communications in real-time—allowing you to focus on people and not app management.

-Spike taps into your existing email to bring you conversational email—a solution designed to give you the immediacy of instant messenger with the professionalism of email.
-You can chat with friends, family, colleagues and clients in the same way you would through your favorite messenger app, and you can always see who is online and whether they have received your message—no more switching between apps and no more endless waiting for replies.
+Spike email client taps into your existing email to bring you conversational email—a solution designed to give you the immediacy of instant messenger with the professionalism of email.
+You can chat with friends, family, colleagues and clients in the same way you would through your favourite messenger app, and you can always see who is online and whether they have received your message—no more switching between apps and no more endless waiting for replies.
 The best part is, however, that you are no longer tied to proprietary apps, and you can access all of Spike’s great functions even if your colleagues and friends are still using regular old email.

 You can easily speak to your friends or increase productivity at work through Groups—a place to create, collaborate, or just chat.
 Anyone can use Spike, regardless of the email provider, however, Spike also works seamlessly even if your contacts haven’t made the switch.
 This means everyone is always connected, wherever they are.